 In terms of attractions, Shibamata actually has a number of delightful offerings that include an ornately carved temple.
 Still, with so many other draws across the entire breath of the country, are these alone really sufficient to warrant a visit?
 Truthfully, the answer is no, not really.
 As impressed as I was with Shibamata, similar experiences can be had elsewhere in Japan.
 That said though, the allure of this relatively uncharted region of Tokyo has little to do with its list of things to do.
 Instead, what makes Shibamata worth visiting is its unique atmosphere and definitively different pace of life.

-You’ll find Shibamata at the far eastern edge of Tokyo, nestled up against the natural borderline of neighboring Chiba prefecture and the Edogawa River.
+You’ll find Shibamata at the far eastern edge of Tokyo, nestled up against the natural borderline of neighboring Chiba Prefecture and the Edogawa River.
 Simply put, Shibamata isn’t that far away as the crow flies yet it’s a bit of a hassle to reach.
-As can be seen by digging around in Hyperdia, by far, the fastest way to get there is to take one of the Keisei Line trains bound for Narita International Airport or its neighboring regions.
+As can be seen by digging around in Jorudan, by far, the fastest way to get there is to take one of the Keisei Line trains bound for Narita International Airport or its neighboring regions.
 Alternatively, you can also take the Toei Asakusa Line too.
 Either way, you’ll need to make a short transfer at Keisei-Takasago Station.
 From there, Shibamata Station is but a short two-minute train ride away.

 Once you arrive in Shibamata, you’ll have no further logistical hurdles or challenges to worry about.
 Just depart the station from the only exit and keep your eyes out for a pair of bronze statues.
 These effigies are a nod to the aforementioned classic, “Otoko wa Tsurai yo.”
 Right past these two statues, you’ll also find the entrance to the main approach to Shibamata’s most important attraction, the Shibamata Taishakuten complex.
 Doubling as a shopping arcade, this quaint and meandering street is lined by a number of vendors that hawk all sorts of local specialities such as dango or fresh fish from the nearby Edogawa River.
 You’ll want to start your adventure here.

 Those interested in exploring Shibamata should know that there are a number of things to see and do in the vicinity of the area’s main temple complex.
 That said though, remember that the best part of Shibamata is the savoring of the local vibe.
 Be sure to dedicate ample time for leisurely meandering about while paying extra attention to the shops that line the previously mentioned temple approach.
-Some of these shops boast long histories and continue to maintain their traditional storefronts which only helps to highlight Shibamata’s loveable retro vibe.
+Some of these shops boast long histories and continue to maintain their traditional storefronts which only helps to highlight Shibamata’s lovable retro vibe.